aminmarashi/blog-old/_posts/how-to-compile-a-package-for-arm.md

 arm64
 ```

-That's it, we should now be able to download the source code and build it for
+That's it, we should now be able to download the desired source code and build
-`aarch64` inside that container.
+it for `aarch64` inside that container.

+For this post we will stick to a very simple program written in C.

 ### Building a simple helloworld in C